-Prerequisite: Permission of Instructor.
+Prerequisite: Minimum GPA of 2.5 and Permission of Instructor.
 Practicum experience in anthropology for students interested in archival anthropological research; applied anthropology; or field research in archaeology, physical anthropology, or cultural anthropology.
 Designed for students who plan to pursue anthropology-related occupations or graduate training in anthropology.
 This course is graded on a Pass/Fail system.